SystemsApproach/sdn/access.rst

 The main point to take from this diagram is that the *UPF (User Plane Function)* implements the data plane (which 3GPP calls the *User Plane*).
-Everything else is a control plane function, and while the details aren't important to our discussion, AMF is responsible for mobility management, SMF is responsible for session management, and AUSF is responsible for authentication.
-For our purposes, you can think of these and all the other functional boxes that make up the control plane as microservices running on a commodity server.
+Everything else is a control plane function, where broadly speaking, AMF is responsible for mobility management, SMF is responsible for session management, and AUSF is responsible for authentication.
+All the other functional blocks correspond to low-level processes that AMF, SMF, and AUSF call to do their job, but for our purposes, you can think of the entire set as Kubernetes-based microservices running on commodity servers.
 For more details about the Mobile Core control plane, as well as examples of specific implementation choices, we recommend the *Magma* and *SD-Core* open source projects.

 .. _reading_core:
 .. admonition:: Further Reading